rivolli/mfe/README.md

-# mfe: Meta-Features Extraction for Meta-Learning
+# mfe: Meta-Features Extractor for Meta-Learning

 [![Travis-CI Build Status](https://travis-ci.org/rivolli/mfe.svg?branch=master)](https://travis-ci.org/rivolli/mfe)

 The `mfe` package is designed to extract meta-features from datasets.
 The  meta-features can be understood as characterization measures able to describe datasets to support recommendation systems based on Meta-learning (MtL).
 The package contains traditional and new characterization measures with the goal to improve the MtL experiments and also guide the complexity dataset understanding.